Côtes-du-Rhône Villages AOC: Côtes du Rhône Villages

-Côtes du Rhône Villages + village names
+Côtes du Rhône Villages with named village appellations

-Under stricter requirements than for the Côtes du Rhône Villages, twenty of the communes of the appellation are authorized to append their respective village name on the label.
-With around 5,500 hectares under cultivation, the average yield is approximately 37 hectoliters per hectare.
+Under stricter requirements than for the Côtes du Rhône Villages, 22 of the communes of the Côtes du Rhône Villages appellation are authorized to add their respective village name on the label.
+With around 5,500 hectares under cultivation, the average yield is 33 to 37 hectoliters per hectare.
 The minimum required alcoholic strength is fixed at 12.5% for the reds and 12% for the whites and rosés.